(Escher self reference)

 Quines and DNA

-The following Python quine can be thought as an analogy of what DNA does:
+The following Python quine can be thought as a model of what DNA does:

 a = 'a = %r\ndo_other_stuff()\nprint(%r %% (a, a))'